Ameprizzo/Landing-Page/README.md

 # landing_page

+# Introduction

+This project is to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
+P

 # About

 In This page (landing page ) that has a navigation bar that is created dynamically with javaScript.
 The nav bar will have all the sections name and will scroll smoothly in that section when clicked in the nav Item.
 It also will select the nav item depending on the section you are in.